tasket/wyng-backup/README.md

 ```
 Adds a new entry to the list of volumes configured for backup.
+Volume will be backed up
+by future `send` commands.

 #### delete